 Catnip is one of the greatest things that have ever been invented for helping cats relax.
 Sprinkling catnip away from the area you’d like them to leave alone is one way to keep them away from carpets.
 When cats feel tense, they’re more likely to engage in ripping up the carpet.

-Catnip can act as an incentive for cats to use the designated scratching surfaces.
-Several catnip products exist, including dried herbs, sprays, and toys.
+Catnip can act as an incentive for cats to use the designated scratching surfaces instead.
+You’ll find several catnip products, including dried herbs, sprays, and toys, all of which can help redirect your cat’s attention.

 Redirect the Behavior